mroonga/mroonga/doc/source/developer/debug.rst

 .. _`MySQL :: MySQL 5.5 Reference Manual :: 2.9.2 Installing MySQL from a Standard Source Distribution`: http://dev.mysql.com/doc/refman/5.5/en/installing-source-distribution.html

-How tom build mroonga for debugging
+How tom build Mroonga for debugging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can build mroonga for debugging by passing ``--with-debug`` in configure options.
+You can build Mroonga for debugging by passing ``--with-debug`` in configure options.

 The procedure from cloning repository to build is the following. ::